smallblue2/Hako/docs/proposal/proposal.md

 > Describe any non-standard hardware components which will be required.

+Both client and server components target standard platforms, meaning they should run on any contemporary computing device.

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.